Inspired by Bach : Kati Debretzeni

 Som en verdensledende barokkfiolinist leder hun - eller er - konsertmester for flere av europas beste ensembler.
 Det er nok å nevne to av de mest berømte English Baroque Soloists og Orchestra of the Age of Enlightenment.
 Midt i all internasjonal berømmelse og karriere, er hun stadig å leder prosjekter med Barokkanerne - og hun har med dette ensemblet besøkt Moss flere ganger.
 Denne høsten er hun tilbake i Moss to ganger - først med Christiania strykekvartett på den ukentlige "Rom for håp" og så med Barokkanerne i Moss kirke noen få dager etterpå.

-Denne høsten er hun tilbake i Moss to ganger - først med Christiania strykekvartett på den ukentlige "Rom for håp" og så med Barokkanerne i Moss kirke noen få dager etterpå.
+Høsten (2024) var hun tilbake i Moss to ganger - først med Christiania strykekvartett på den ukentlige "Rom for håp" og så med Barokkanerne i Moss kirke noen få dager etterpå.
+På Rom for håp holdt hun også fredsappel - den kan du lese litt lenger ned i artikkelen!

 Et titteskap inn i mange av hennes roller og ensembler